Skip to main content

 Spreadsheet Fields Explained

 Different fields are required depending on the transaction type.
-The following section explains in detail what you should enter into each field.
+The following sections explain in detail what you should enter into each field.
+Click on the drop-down menu in each category to review these instructions.

 Date (UTC)